Learning CenterLearning Topics

 The benefits of data lakes

 Data lakes are a useful time-saving intermediary system that works in conjunction with a more traditional data warehouse approach.
-Data lakes cost less than data warehouses, so they’re a cost-effective storage option for companies with a vast amount of historical data.
+Data lakes are low-cost when compared to data warehouses.
+They’re a cost-effective storage option for companies with petabytes of historical data.

-Organizations that use data lakes preserve data in its unaltered form for future analysis.
-Data is held in its raw state until it’s needed, unlike a data warehouse which may strip vital data attributes at the point of storage.
+Organizations that use data lakes preserve data in its unaltered or raw form for future analysis.
+Raw data is held until it’s needed, unlike a data warehouse which may strip vital data attributes at the point of storage.
 Essentially this means you don’t have to know exactly how you want to use the data before you store it in a data lake.
 Organizations that use data lakes have more flexibility later on.

-Data lakes are also made to be scalable — when you need more storage capacity, it’s easy for a data lake to scale.
+Data lakes are also valuable because of their scalability — when you need more storage capacity, it’s easy for a data lake to scale.
 Without all the structure and upfront work data warehouses require, data lakes can scale fast.
-This makes them attractive options for growing organizations and data scientists/engineering teams.
+This makes them attractive options for growing organizations and data science teams.

 Best practices for data lakes